PHANTOM-Platform/Execution-Manager/README.md

 bash setup-server-armv7-64.sh
 ```

-The default port is 8000, which can be modified at the file repo_app.js.
+The default port is 8600, which can be modified at the file repo_app.js.

-#### 2.- The PHANTOM Repository relies on the Elasticsearch running on the SAME server, which should be installed by the previous scripts.
+#### 2.- The PHANTOM Execution-Manager relies on the Elasticsearch running on the SAME server, which should be installed by the previous scripts.
 <!---
 It is expected that ES is installed by the PHANTOM Monitoring Server.
 In case, that you wish to test the PHANTOM Repository without running or installing the PHANTOM Monitoring Server THEN you will need to set up an installation ElasticSearch.